amoeba-rb/amoeba/docs/test_refactor.md

 * `spec/lib/amoeba/macros/has_many_spec.rb` to test the
   `Amoeba::Macros::HasMany` module.

+The `amoeba_dup` method, which is how users will normally interact with Amoeba, is in the `Amoeba::InstanceMethods` module so this is where these tests are to be found.
+As there will be many such tests for various configuration options they are broken up into separate files with names based on `instance_methods` and with a double underscore preceeding the test grouping.
+So, for example, tests of the indiscriminate, inclusive and exclusive styles are in `spec/lib/amoeba/instance_methods__style_spec.rb`.

 ## Test setup

 Most tests require a test Active Record model linked to a database table.
 In